Electrically charged supermassive twin stars: Framework

 \subsection{Equations of state}

-As demonstrated in previous studies (see, e.g. Refs.~\cite{Alvarez-Castillo:2017qki,Christian:2017jni,Christian:2020xwz,Tan:2021ahl}), twin star configurations arise when a sharp phase transition of QCD matter occurs at high baryonic densities.
-In our analysis we assume that hadronic matter (HM) is described by the stiffest EoS of Hebeler {\it et al.}~\cite{hebeler2013} which is obtained from effective chiral field theory and being supplemented by the BPS EoS~\cite{baym1971} for the outer NS crust.
-For the quark phase, we consider two distinct {but complementary} approaches, which differ in the assumption for the speed of sound.
+As demonstrated in previous studies, as e.g. in Refs.~\cite{Alvarez-Castillo:2017qki,Christian:2017jni,Christian:2020xwz,Tan:2021ahl}, twin star configurations arise when a sharp phase transition of the QCD matter occurs.
+In our analysis, we will assume that hadronic matter (HM) is described by the stiffest EoS of Hebeler {\it et al.}~\cite{hebeler2013} which is obtained from effective chiral field theory, used between baryon densities of $n_{B}\in[0.6,1.1]n_{0}$, and being supplemented by the BPS EoS~\cite{baym1971} for the outer crust with $n_{B}<0.6n_{0}$.
+For the quark phase, i.e. $n_{B}>1.1n_{0}$, we consider two distinct approaches, which differ in the behaviour assumption for the speed of sound.
 In the first model, denoted CSS in what follows, we assume a constant speed of sound.
-In contrast, in the second one, denoted MP, we consider a density-dependent speed of sound and the associated EoS can be described using a multipolytrope approach.
+In contrast, in second one, denoted MP, we consider that the speed of sound is dependent on the density and the associated equation of state can be described using a multipolytrope approach.